s-nakaoka/choreonoid-doc/en/agxdynamics/install/install-agxplugin.rst

 * BUILD_AGX_BODYEXTENSION_PLUGIN        ON

 Make sure that CMake Errors are not occurred.
-Execute make, make install as follows:
+Then execute make, make install as follows:

 .. code-block:: txt